joinpursuit/Pursuit-Core-iOS/lessons/unit1/dictionaries/README.md

 #### Use cases

-The motivation for indexing by key instead of number
+Some motivations for indexing by key instead of number

-* natural data - name, zip code,
+* Index on natural data such as a name, zip code or airport code instead of
-* uniquing - set-like
+* Means to discover and enforce uniqueness
-* aggregating, histograms
+* Means to aggregate data associated with a key, e.g. a histogram

 ### 2. Creating and Populating